energywebfoundation/challenge/applications/microgrid.md

 * **Website**: https://blockchain.berkeley.edu/
 * **Team's Experience**:
 We are a group of 5 UC Berkeley students and members of Blockchain @ Berkeley.
-  * Saahil is a rising junior studying Data Science & Business Administration with internship experience at PayPal and Cisco.
-He is Vice President for a student run pro bono consulting organization and enjoys working projects that bridge social impact and technology.
+  * Saahil is a rising junior studying Data Science & Business Administration with internship experience as a PayPal Strategy Analyst and Cisco PM.
+He is Vice President for a student run pro bono consulting organization and enjoys working on projects that bridge social impact and technology.
+Relevant skills include: U.S. energy regulation/initiative domain knowledge, smart contract design, competitive market analysis, commericialization strategy, and web development.
   * Omkar is a rising senior studying EECS, former Amazon intern, former undergraduate data science researcher, and co-founder of Flipout, an angel-backed sports betting startup.
 He is currently an 8VC Fellow and software engineering intern at Nylas, a series B startup building unified communications APIs.
   * Ratan is a rising sophomore EECS major who loves playing basketball, organizing legal games of poker and curating Spotify playlists.
 Currently, Ratan is a Software Engineer Intern at Virgil Quantitative Research (VQR).
   * Ruhi is a rising senior, studying Computer Science & City Planning.
 She’s currently interning at Lyft in their autonomous vehicle/self-driving division and is interested in the intersections of software and urban design.
   * Kelvin is also a rising senior, studying economics, logic, and data science.
 In his free time, he enjoys trading and studying secondary markets, and he is currently interning at Morgan Stanley.